Salary Negotiation Prep After the Meeting: What to Document First

 When should salary negotiation prep begin?

-What should I document after each interview?
+What should I document after each meeting?

 Document role scope, expected ownership, business priorities, and any compensation signals or unanswered questions.
 That record becomes useful in the offer conversation.